 - Internal sales training materials

-- Content for social media (images, gifs, video)
+- Content for social media, such images, gifs, and video do well

 - Data, statistics, and reviews